olpeh/olpeh.github.io/_drafts/react-suspense.md

 Additionally, because of upgrading most of the npm packages used by the project, I had a few deprecation warnings and the tests were not passing at this point.
 These were easy to fix, since the deprecation warnings usually tell you what to do and the test failure error was pretty easy to DuckDuckGo.

-While writing this blog post, I realized, that I probably broke the hot loader feature in this project.
+Side note: while writing this blog post, I realized, that I probably broke the hot loader feature in this project.

 ## Testing React lazy and Suspense in a production-like environment